 A vascular ring occurs when the aorta (the large artery that carries oxygenated blood out of the heart) or its branches form a complete ring around the trachea (the tube that carries air to the lungs) and the esophagus (the tube that carries food to the stomach).
-(All of these structures are very close to one another in this crowded area of the chest.)
-This happens when certain parts of the aorta, which normally disappear during fetal development, persist abnormally.
+This happens when certain parts of the aorta that normally disappear during fetal development persist abnormally.

-View Vascular Ring Illustration“Vascular” means relating to blood vessels (veins and arteries).
-The condition is called “vascular ring” because the aorta — or other, related arteries — encircles the trachea and the esophagus.
+“Vascular” means relating to blood vessels (veins and arteries).
+The condition is called “vascular ring” because the aorta — or other, related arteries — encircles the trachea and esophagus.

 Normally, the aorta starts at the left ventricle of the heart as one large vessel: it arches up (the aortic arch) to the left of the trachea and then down (the descending aorta).
 Arteries that deliver blood to the head, arms and other parts of the upper body branch off at the top of the arch.
 Arteries that deliver blood to the abdomen, legs and other parts of the lower body branch off from the descending aorta.